wasn-eu/CubeCell_Getting_Started/README.md

 If you have a Indoor/ModularNode or CubeCell board just connect the micro USB to your computer

+The drivers for the Silabs CP210x USB to serial adapter should be installed automatically via windows update.
+If not you can download it [here](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip).

 ## Use CubeCell Configurator to upload firmware

 The easy way to get the Capsule up and running is: